buildpacks/spec/platform.md

 The lifecycle:
 - SHALL detect a single group from `<order>` and write it to `<group>` using the [detection process](buildpack.md#phase-1-detection) outlined in the Buildpack Interface Specification
 - SHALL write the resolved build plan from the detected group to `<plan>`
+- SHALL compare the list of mixins that are statically required by all buildpacks with the static list of mixins provided in `<analyzed>` and fail if required mixins are not met.

 #### `restorer`
 Usage: